suncheolkwon/suncheolkwon.github.io/_pages/about.md

 **Associate Professor**
 University of Science and Technology (UST), Republic of Korea
-*Current affiliation*
+*Sep.
+2024 – Present*

 **Senior Research Officer**
-Department of Rehabilitative and Assistive Technology
+Department of Rehabilitative and Assistive Technology Research
 National Rehabilitation Center, Ministry of Health and Welfare, Republic of Korea
 *Jan.
 2017 – Sep.
 2022*